julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 - crossing ritual thresholds
 - divination under altered awareness

 This was not everyday practice.
-It sat at the edges.

 ---